slack-samples/deno-starter-template/README.md

 A function's implementation must be the default export of the source file.
 When instantiating the function, use `SlackFunctionHandler` and pass in your function's `.definition` so that your required inputs and outputs will be enforced.

+#### Deploying Your App to Slack

+When you're done developing your app, you can deploy it directly to Slack with `slack deploy`.

 ## Using the Slack CLI
 To learn more about development with the CLI, you can visit the following guides:
 - [Creating a new app with the CLI](https://api.slack.com/future/create)